garrandall/popular-music-data/tracks/my-everything-98-degrees.md

-a kind of love that's truly real a guiding light that'll never fade there's not a thing in life that I would ever trade for the love you give and wont let go
+a kind of love that's truly real a guiding light that'll never fade there's not a thing in life that I would ever trade for the love you give and won't let go
 I hope you'll always know

 You are my everything